nethesis/tancredi/docs/firmwarePost.md

 ## Upload a firmware file

-Upload a firmware file that could be used in scopes Use RFC1867
+Upload a firmware file that could be used in scopes.
+The POST payload is `multipart/form-data` (see https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST for details).

 Example request:
 ```text